davewatters/sectech-ci-pp5/README.md

 1. Add the database in the 'Resources' tab > Add-ons, select Heroku Postgres
 1. In 'Settings' click on 'Reveal Config Vars'
 1. Add any relevant config vars by entering the KEY/VALUE pair data, e.g. PORT & 8000.
-    The required vars are shown in the `.env_template` file in the project repo
+    The required vars are shown in the `.env_example` file in the project repo
 1. Select the 'Deploy' tab
 1. For the Deplyoment Method select GitHub
 1. Connect to GitHub repo by entering YOUR-REPO-NAME, then Connect